AminMirzaeiOne/MatrixCalculate_VB/README.md

 <h2> ⭐ Features</h2>
 - Light Mode and Dark Mode<br />
-- Custom number of students <br />
+- Choose the color of the program from blue and red and green and yellow <br />

 <h2> 🏗 Build Information</h2>
 - Made in year = January 2016 <br />